Anthony is an accomplished "Minecraft" builder who enjoys sharing tips and workarounds with other gamers online.

 Pistons can be hiding blocks underneath lava and be activated with a lever or button so that they push blocks up so that your character can jump across the lava safely via these elevated blocks.

-Keep Minecrafting my friends, and stay tuned for more Hubs on this topic!
+Keep Minecrafting my friends, and stay tuned for more articles on this topic!
+Cheers!